Plurax/emacs.d/README.md

 I startet with org-mode around Jan 2019 so this might be a floating setup.
 For my small projects its nevertheless working...

-This is my emacs setup consisting of several collected snippets and mainly based on dfribs setup.
 This is currently running on Ubuntu with emacs 26.2

 The core packages of my setup are: